polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Using Off-Chain Workers in the Runtime

-To use off-chain workers in your runtime, include the following modules:
+You can create logic for an off-chain worker by putting it in its own pallet.
+We will call this pallet `my_offchain_worker` for this example.
+It belongs in your runtime, so `runtime/src/my_offchain_worker.rs`.

-**runtime/src/offchain_pallet.rs**
+First, include the following modules:

 ```rust
 // For better debugging (printout) support